Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Scalar differential equation

 Motivating the investigation of \cite{KW24b} in this direction was the realisation that the formalism given in \cite{FW06} relating to a characterisation in terms of a Painlev\'e III$'$ $\sigma$-form transcendent cannot be used to generate the full power series about the origin due to the stated boundary condition therein not uniquely determining the coefficients.
 Thus, considered in \cite{FW06} was the quantity

-cf.~(\ref{s1}).
+cf.~\eqref{s1}.
 Using results from \cite{FW02} it was noted that $v(s)$ satisfies the particular $\sigma$-Painlev\'e III$'$ equation

-(cf.~(\ref{us})) subject to the small-$s$ boundary condition
+(cf.~\eqref{us}) subject to the small-$s$ boundary condition

 It was shown in \cite{FW06} that this allowed for the generation of the first $l$ even powers recursively, as was the need of the application therein.
-However, missed in \cite{FW06} was the fact made explicit in \cite{KW24b} that the boundary condition (\ref{us1x}) does not uniquely determine a solution of (\ref{us1x}), with their in fact being a family of solutions which require the specification of the coefficient of $s^{2l+1}$ to be made unique beyond degree $s^{2l}$, and which was incorrectly set to zero.
+However, missed in \cite{FW06} was the fact made explicit in~\cite{KW24b} that the boundary condition \eqref{us1x} does not uniquely determine a solution of \eqref{us1x}, with there in fact being a family of solutions which require the specification of the coefficient of $s^{2l+1}$ to be made unique beyond degree $s^{2l}$, and which was incorrectly set to zero {(albeit without consequence to the application given there related to the moments of the first derivative of the Riemann zeta function)}.

-The finding in \cite{KW24b} of a scalar differetial equation characterisation of the matrix integral (\ref{1.6}) overcame this latter point, and was used to obtain in particular the coefficients up to degree $s^{4l}$ as required for the application to the moments of the second derivative of the Riemann zeta function on the critical line as outlined in the text of the Introduction including (\ref{1.8}).
-The present work complements such a computational objective, as in keeping with the text below (\ref{us}) use can be made of the matrix differential equation formalism to provide efficient tabulations based on solving a vector recurrence via back substitution.
+The finding in \cite{KW24b} of a scalar differential equation characterisation of the matrix integral \eqref{1.6} overcame this latter point, and was used to obtain in particular the coefficients up to degree~$s^{4l}$ as required for the application to the moments of the second derivative of the Riemann zeta function on the critical line as outlined in the text of the Introduction including \eqref{1.8}. {The present work complements such a computational objective, with the vector recurrence \eqref{MD3a0} as deduced from the matrix differential equation and analysed from a complexity viewpoint in the second subsection of Appendix~\ref{appB}, providing an efficient scheme for this purpose}.